dexter7k-maloneykf/notes/README.md

 # 2024-02-26
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us that while efficiency is crucial, over-concern with optimizing code prematurely can lead to unnecessary complexity, bugs, and hinder maintainability.
 Focus on writing clear, readable, and correct code first; optimize only when it's necessary and after profiling."

+# 2024-02-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity.
+Write clean, readable code that others can easily understand and maintain.
+Complex solutions might seem impressive, but they often lead to bugs, scalability issues, and unnecessary maintenance costs.
+Optimize for readability and robustness over premature optimization.
+And remember, a program that's easy to comprehend today will be easier to debug, refactor, and extend tomorrow."